wdicarlo/wdc-do-commands/README.md

 * command options - by executing the command with the -h option
 * command code - by reading the code of the command
 * howto - by using the do-howto-print command.
 For example ```do-howto-print git tag``` will print all reference to tag present in the file howto_git.otl
-* do-man - by using the do-man command.
-For example ```do-man find``` will print details and examples of the linux find command
+* do-web-man - by using the do-man command.
+For example ```do-web-man find``` will print details and examples of the linux find command

 ## Project management ##
 A project can be managed with the following commands: